google/open-location-code/js/README.md

   * https://cdnjs.cloudflare.com/ajax/libs/openlocationcode/1.0.3/openlocationcode.js
   * https://cdnjs.cloudflare.com/ajax/libs/openlocationcode/1.0.3/openlocationcode.min.js

+## Releasing

+Once changes have been made, update the `package.json` file.

+To update the CDNs, you will have to add a new release tag.
+Note that release tags are applied globally to the repository, so if you are making a change across multiple implementations, consider waiting until all are updated before adding the release tag.

+# Tests

 Unit tests are included and can be executed by installing gulp, gulp-qunit and gulp-util and running gulp.
 Unit tests are automatically run on pull and push requests and visible at https://travis-ci.org/google/open-location-code.